 Safety Gear Every DIYer Should Own

 As an avid DIYer, you have the necessary tools, but do you have the proper safety gear?
-Whether you like to tinker in the workshop, build things outside or are a budding mechanic, there are some items everyone must have.
 Here are 12 pieces of safety gear every DIYer should own.

 Since safety glasses are inexpensive, there’s no reason every DIYer shouldn’t have a pair.
 There are a variety of styles, including bifocal safety glasses.
 Wraparound glasses offer maximum protection and both anti-glare and tinted glasses are available.
 Keep a few pair around so there’s always one within reach.